clacladev/basic-docker-cli-rust/README.md

 # Basic Docker CLI in Rust

-This is a basic Docke CLI implementation in Rust.
+This is a basic Docker CLI implementation in Rust.
 This is a small learning and research project.

 ## How to run